odoo/odoo/doc/reference/guidelines.rst

     for element in iterable:
         values.setdefault(element, []).append(other_value)

+    # good also.. use defaultdict
+    from collections import defaultdict
+    values = defaultdict(list)
+    for element in iterable:
+        values[element].append(other_value)

 - As a good developer, document your code (docstring on methods, simple comments for tricky part of code)
 - In additions to these guidelines, you may also find the following link